MooreThreads/torch_musa/torch_musa/utils/README.md

 python -m torch_musa.utils.simple_porting --cuda-dir-path cuda/
 ```

+`SimplePorting` outputs the transformed files to `${cuda-dir-path}_musa` hence executing the above command will generate a directory named `cuda_musa`.
 Please refer to simple_porting.py if you want more customizations.

 Full command maybe: